Members & Staff

 Ulysses W. Burley III, MD, MPH

-Dr. Ulysses W. Burley III is a graduate of Morehouse College and Northwestern University Feinberg School of Medicine (FSM).
-Ulysses previously held an associate position at Northwestern University FSM Allergy, Asthma and Immunology clinical research unit and currently serves as Program Director for the Evangelical Lutheran Church in America (ELCA) Strategy on HIV/AIDS.
+Dr. Ulysses W. Burley III studied at Morehouse College and Northwestern University Feinberg School of Medicine (FSM).
+Ulysses previously held an associate position at Northwestern University FSM Allergy, Asthma and Immunology clinical research unit and a position as Program Director for the Evangelical Lutheran Church in America (ELCA) Strategy on HIV/AIDS.
+He now operates as an independent HIV and AIDS consultant.

 Vignetta Charles, Ph.D.

-Dr. Vignetta Charles is currently serving as Senior Vice President at AIDS United— where she is responsible for overseeing AIDS United’s strategic grant making and capacity building programs, spearheading efforts to measure and document program outcomes, and developing an expanded portfolio on the translation of science to community.
+Dr. Vignetta Charles is currently serving as Chief Science Officer at ETR Associates, focused on the design of behavioral health interventions related to HIV/AIDS, sexual health, and mental health.
+Before joining ETR, Dr. Charles was Senior Vice President at AIDS United overseeing strategic grant making and capacity building programs.
 She is an alumna of the University of California at Berkeley, the Harvard School of Public Health, and the Johns Hopkins Bloomberg School of Public Health.
 Her work experience is diverse and has led to the acquisition of a broad range of skills: conducting scholarly inquiry at academic institutions, evaluating national teen pregnancy prevention programs, assessing the effectiveness of black women’s health interventions in Boston, serving as the national health educator for the Commonwealth of Dominica, West Indies, initiating a teen pregnancy prevention portfolio for the William and Flora Hewlett Foundation, and coordinating prevention and youth development programs in both San Francisco and Oakland, California.
-Dr. Charles serves on numerous advisory boards, and also serves on the Board of Directors of the Center for Health and Gender Equity (CHANGE) and the Sexuality Information and Education Council of the United States (SIECUS).
+Dr. Charles currently serves on the Presidential Advisory Council for HIV/AIDS where she advises the Administration and Health and Human Services on pressing issues related to ending the HIV/AIDS pandemic.
+She also serves on the Board of Directors of the Center for Health and Gender Equity (CHANGE) and the Sexuality Information and Education Council of the United States (SIECUS).

 Senior Strategist, Transgender Law Center